River Currently Testing Negative For Toxic Algae

 The Health Department has been conducting routine tests on key sites along the river a couple times a month.
 So far those tests have been negative and there is currently no threat to the public.

-For more information on the Benton Franklin Health District's testing please visit https://www.bfhd.wa.gov/
+More information is available on the Benton Franklin Health District's testing site.

 Commented